Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 1. From your storefront, add the created variant to your order
 2. Add a shippingaddress and a shippingmethod to the order (mandatory).
-3. Call the graphql mutation `createStripeSubscriptionIntent('stripe-subscription-payment')` to receive the Setup intent.
+3. Call the graphql mutation `createStripeSubscriptionIntent` to receive the Setup intent.
 4. Have the customer fill out his payment details.
 5. Vendure will create the subscriptions after the intent has successfully been completed by the customer.
 6. The order will be settled by Vendure when the subscriptions are created.

+It's important to inform your customers what you will be billing in the future: https://stripe.com/docs/payments/setup-intents#mandates

 ### Preview pricing calculations